The name of this corporation shall be Section 8 Administrators Association, Incorporated.

 Voting shall be written ballot if there is more than one candidate for any office.
 The President shall appoint three members who are not candidates for election to count the ballots and report to the meeting.
 The candidate receiving the majority of the votes cast shall be declared duly elected to the office for which he/she was nominated, for a term outlined in the by-laws, starting with the first day of the month following the election.

-Board Members who resign, prior to term expiration, shall be replaced either by appointment of the President or special election, to complete the term of the vacated board seat (the replaced director should first come from the last election ballot accordingly to votes that they received on the ballot.
-If there are no names remaining on the previous ballots then the President can appoint a board member).
-If an election is necessary and for any election where there are two year and one year openings, those board members elected with the fewest votes will become the one year members.
+Board Members who resign, prior to term expiration, shall be replaced from the last election ballot accordingly to votes that they received on the ballot.
+If there are no names remaining on the previous ballots then the President can appoint a board member.
+If an election is necessary and for any election where there are two year and one-year openings, those board members elected with the fewest votes will become the one-year members.

 BOARD OF DIRECTORS

-On or before the 15th day of September, the Board shall hold its first meeting.
+During the first month of the fiscal year, the Board shall hold its first meeting.
 Meetings shall be held at least quarterly thereafter.
 The President shall preside at the meeting and the Secretary shall keep the minutes and records.
-Special meetings of the Board may be called by the President on twenty-four hours notice of the place and time and purpose thereof, or shall be called by the President or the Secretary on the request of three Directors.
+Special meetings of the Board may be called by the President on 7-days notice of the place and time and purpose thereof, or shall be called by the President or the Secretary on the request of three Directors.
 Seven members of the Board shall constitute a quorum.
 Any director failing to attend three consecutive meetings may be removed by the Board (as directed), and a successor appointed by the Board.

 In addition to the duties specifically stated in these By-Laws, the Board of Directors shall have the power to: